Peck's personal Web site

 in Ephesus, Marlowe affects insouciance before a horrible headless statue.

 and her carrier are peeking out from between the 3rd and 4th columns.

 relaxes at the motel near Ephesus.
-Her parents brought their Subaru van along
+Her parents brought their little Subaru van along

 to save money by camping in it, but as it turned out the hotels in western Turkey,

 at that time, cost only marginally more than nothing, and the van was never used

 checking to make sure that the fishing fleet is ready to go out at dawn near Ephesus.